Chickens, Gin, and a Maine Friendship

 by E. B. White, Edmund Ware Smith, Martha White (Introduction)

 Hardcover, 8.6" L x 5.7" W, 248 pages

 During the 1950s and ’60s, writers E.B.
 White and Edmund Ware Smith carried on a long correspondence by letter, despite living only a few miles apart on the coast of Maine.
 Often the letters were written from one or the other while they were traveling, but missing their homes and friends.
 The letters represent a witty and charming correspondence between two literary giants, their stories of Maine, the beauty of our region, and the trials and tribulations of living here.

 Introduced by White's granddaughter, Martha White, the letters show their first formal communications, their chummy middle years, right up to the death of Edmund Ware Smith.
 Throughout, there is a strong sense of place and community.

 Gift wrap this item?

-To have this item gift wrapped, click on the Gift Wrap link above, choose your paper, and select item size small.
+To have this item gift wrapped, click on the Gift Wrap link above (on desktop) or in the drop down menu (on mobile), choose your paper, and select item size small.